Takeout & Delivery

 Top 6 Food Delivery Apps and Takeout Services

-If you decide that food delivery or takeout apps are the right choice for you (either exclusively or in addition to an in-house system), research the best apps for your business, in your area.
+If you decide that food delivery or takeout apps are the right choice for you (either exclusively or in addition to an in-house system), research the best apps for restaurants, in your area.

 Consider factors like price, delivery range, and commission fees, as well as local popularity.